Skip to main content

 Policy Statement

-Applicants must lodge a request in writing to the Freedom of Information (FOI) Officer, accompanied by the application fee as set by government.
+An application must be lodged in writing to the Freedom of Information (FOI) Officer, accompanied by the application fee as set by government.
+This request can be in physical or electronic format.

-The Act requires applicants to state their requests clearly enough for relevant documents to be identified and requires the organisation to assist the applicant to do this.
-Work begins on a request only when it is sufficiently specific and clear.
+The Act requires applicants to state their requests clearly enough for relevant documents to be identified and requires the FOI Officer to assist the applicant to do this.
+The request is considered valid once scope of request is agreed and the application fee is paid.

 Once the formal request is made, the FOI Officer must conduct a thorough search, with the process of the search, and the outcomes, recorded.

-If a request is made for documents but the Act is not mentioned by the applicant, the FOI Officer will decide if the request is routine.
+If a request is made for documents but the Act is not mentioned by the applicant, the FOI Officer will decide.
 The request need not be referred to the FOI Officer if the document is normally available for public scrutiny or is otherwise available to specified individuals under organisation’s policy or the law.
+For example, as a matter of transparency and good governance a substantial number of publications on funded projects, campaigns, research or internal policy documents are available on the VicHealth website.

 Applicants have the right to request any document which is in the possession of VicHealth, but access is subject to any possible exemptions permitted by the Act.